tarababa/06-Pololu_robot/README.md

   * ```sudo pip-3.2 install WebOb```
 3. wheezy.routing
   * ```sudo pip-3.2 install wheezy.routing```
-4. pyserial, no longer necessary to manually install as it available with the current Raspbian images
+4. pyserial, no longer necessary to manually install as it is available with the current Raspbian images
  * ```sudo pip-3.2 install pyserial```
  * or ```sudo apt-get install python3-serial```